Port of Los Angeles: Shipping

 The port's container volume was in calendar year 2019, a 5.5% increase over 2016's record-breaking year of 8.8 million TEU.
-It's the most cargo moved annually by a Western Hemisphere port.
+It has the most cargo moved annually by a Western Hemisphere port.
 The port is the busiest port in the United States by container volume, the 19th-busiest container port in the world, and the 10th-busiest worldwide when combined with the neighboring Port of Long Beach.
 The port is also the number-one freight gateway in the United States when ranked by the value of shipments passing through it.
 The port's top trading partners in 2019 were: